thecodearcher/node-typescript/readme.md

 #### Run in *production* mode:

-Compiles the application and starts it in production production mode.
+Compiles the application and starts it in production mode.

 ```shell
 npm run compile